Skip to content

 3. Secondary Packaging

-Will the size and shape of my packaging design prevent a simple secondary packaging option to ship to retailers?
+Will the size and shape of my packaging design prevent a simple secondary packaging option from shipping to retailers?
 This is an important step, and a proper packaging analysis can solve it.

 4. Storage and Distribution